 Tasmania, is published in December of each year, as a new edition for the coming calendar year.

-Occasional changes to Import Requirements need to be made at short notice.
-This page contains notifications of any such changes that are introduced outside of the annual edition of the manual.
+This page contains notifications of any changes that are introduced outside of the annual edition of the manual.

 Note: All Import Requirement updates throughout 2020 have been replaced or superseded by the new edition of the Manual.